 The last day of “Black History Month”.
 There have been a couple of other “Leap Year” stories at The Chess Drum on February 29th.
 Interestingly, the prospect of an Emory Tate game collection was February 29th, 2012.
 So we will take advantage of this extra day during Black History Month.
 Theophilus Thompson has been on these pages a number of times, but there is so much to be learned from this iconic figure of the 19th century.
 He was preceded by other Black chess enthusiasts, but was one of the first to become immortalized on the world scene.

-The son of Mary Thompson, he had three brothers: Elliott, Wilson and Robert.
 Before discovering chess, he worked as a 14-year old domestic servant living in the home of William Higgins, a County Constable.
 Two years later, he returned to live with his mother.
-It was at 17 that he learned chess and became a sensation a year later by composing the problem book.
+It was at 17 that he learned chess and became a sensation a year later by composing the problem book, Chess Problems: Either to Play and Mate.
+The story of Theophilus Thompson was recounted in a 1986 Chess Life article including a tribute by Larry Parr.

 Thirty years ago, there were two articles in the June 1986 Chess Life commemorating Thompson’s life, but also highlighting a player from the South Sea Islands.
 His name was Omai, a swarthy indigene who was “discovered” in the 18th century by British explorer James Cook.
 According to the author Robert R. Radcliffe, Cook brought Omai back to England and he created a sensation in the game of chess.
 In the South Pacific, African presence is pervasive in places like the Solomon Islands, Fiji, Vanuatu, Tonga and Samoa.
 It is an interesting part of the world where civilizations have been preserved for thousands of years.